MoveOnOrg/redash-to-google-sheets/README.md

-# Redash to Google Sheets
+# [DEPRECATED] Redash to Google Sheets

-THIS CODE IS OUT OF DATE AND POORLY MAINTAINED.
+THIS CODE IS OUT OF DATE AND NOT MAINTAINED.
 It also has a complex setup and requires configuration in a lot of different places.

 Please use the python-based redash-uploader (https://github.com/MoveOnOrg/redash-uploader)